 In a small village of Kammansanda once a saint had the vision to build a temple with one crore Shiva Lingas and he installed the first Shiva Linga on 10 Oct 1980 which was followed by devotees installing Shiva Lingas from various parts of the world.
 Today the Kotilingeshwara Temple is home to Ninety Lakh Shiva Lingas and is also the home to the tallest Shiva Linga in the entire world which stands at 108 feet tall.

 Most of our vacations during my childhood were planned to places of pilgrimage, and my father being an ardent Shiva devotee, we ended up visiting numerous Shiva temples all across the country.
 By now I have lost the count of the number of Shiva temples that I have visited over the years.

 But luckily most of these temples have always been in exotic locations.
-I love to visit temples, marveling at their beauty and the architecture and admiring the craftsmen skills and the interesting stories that are associated with each one of them.
+I love to visit temples, marveling at their beauty and the architecture, and admiring the craftsmanship and the interesting stories that are associated with each one of them.
 One fine weekend when we had nothing to do we planned a day trip from Bangalore to Kotilingeshwara temple.

 We started around 10:30 am from Bangalore via Hoodi circle towards Kolar Gold Fields.
 We passed by hills strewn with huge boulders which were a stark contrast to the blooming marigold fields while on our way to the temple.
 The roads were nice and we relied on Google Maps for directions.
 We were at the temple in an hour or so.

 As we reached the temple, we found very few cars parked there and the temple was not that crowded as we thought it would be.
 We bought our tickets as we entered the temple.
 The temple houses millions of Shiva Lingas of various sizes and designs placed all over the temple.
 The walls of the temple are painted in different colours to give a surreal effect to the entire place.
 Unlike other South Indian temples, this temple is quite a peaceful place to be, with no guides running behind you or a long queue to enter the temple premises.